sdman135/Video_Game_MetaCritic_Score_Predictor-Project-4/README.md

 Flatiron-Project-4-Video Game Critic Score

-For my fourth project in Flatiron I wanted to see if i can make a mac hine learning model to predict if a game's Metacritic score based on the data i selected.
-I found data on alittle more then 6500 games; with sales records, year released, Metacritic score, genre and which platform it came out on.
-I had to also merge all same titles into one row and combine all the platfroms tat released the game.
+For my fourth project in Flatiron I wanted to see if I can make a machine learning model to predict a game's Metacritic score based on the data I selected.
+Found data on a little more than 6500 games; with data on sales records, year released, Metacritic score, genre and which platform it came out on.
+I had to also merge all same titles into one common row and combine all the platforms that released said game.
+After this my total data set went down to about 4300 data points.

 ## What Did I Do?